openshift-cs/rosaworkshop/OSD3.11/4-deployment-2.md

 ```

 #### 2. Create new project
-Create a new project called "OSToy" in your cluster.
+Create a new project called "OSToy" in your cluster by entering the following command:

-Use the following command

 `oc new-project ostoy`